 - Computer

+- Pedestal

 - · Power cord

-- Keyboard
+- · Keyboard

 - Mouse

+- Monitor (sold separately)

 If you are missing an item, contact your place of purchase.

 Selecting a location for your computer

 Make sure you have an adequate number of properly grounded electrical outlets for the computer and any other attached devices.
 Select a location for the computer where it will remain dry.
 Leave about 50 mm (2 in.) of space around the computer for proper air circulation.